 This will only work if users set Google Search as the default search engine.
 Although, it will be possible for other search developers to integrate this speedy feature, like for those who prefer Bing, Yahoo or DuckDuckGo.

-Apart from speedier omnibox searches, Chrome will also use less memory.
+Apart from speedier omnibox searches, and a new update that will help online shoppers, Chrome will also use less memory.

 "Chrome OS shows a total memory footprint reduction of 15% in addition to a 20% browser process memory reduction, improving the Chromebook browsing experience for both single and multi-tabs," said Yushkina.